 What are the consequences of you failing to provide information required by law?

 Please note that failure to provide information that Quarriers requires to process by law may result in the ending of your volunteering with us.
-For more information on this, please contact the Volunteer Centre in the first instance on 01505 616109.
+For more information on this, please contact the Volunteer Centre on 01505 616109.